 system can vary greatly.
 Some may be predatory or competitive;

 others are co-operative, or even symbiotic.
-All these types of
+All these types

-system or community, but permaculture strongly
+integrated system or community, but permaculture strongly

 emphasizes building mutually beneficial and symbiotic relationships.

 This is based on two beliefs:

 1. We have a cultural disposition to see and believe in

 predatory and competitive relationships, and discount

 co-operative and symbiotic relationships, in nature and

 2. Co-operative and symbiotic relationships will be more

 adaptive in a future of declining energy.

 9: USE SMALL AND SLOW SOLUTIONS

-should be designed to perform functions at the smallest scale
+should be designed to perform functions at the smallest

-and sustainable society.
+democratic and sustainable society.

-example, in forestry, fast growing trees are often short lived,
+example, in forestry, fast growing trees are often short

-and even surpass the fast species in
+species accelerate and even surpass the fast species in

 and pruned trees can yield more total value than a large

 plantation without management.

 10: USE AND VALUE DIVERSITY

-great diversity of forms, functions and interactions in nature
+great diversity of forms, functions and interactions in

-role and value of diversity in nature, culture and permaculture
+The role and value of diversity in nature, culture and permaculture

 is itself complex, dynamic, and at times apparently contradictory.

-Diversity needs to be seen as a result of the balance and tension
+Diversity needs to be seen as a result of the balance and

-productivity and power on the other.
+one hand, and productivity and power on the other.

-is now widely recognized that monoculture is a major cause of
+is now widely recognized that monoculture is a major cause

-(the cultivation of many plant and/or
+these.
+Polyculture (the cultivation of many plant and/or

-is one of the most important and
+is one of the most important and widely recognized applications

-vulnerability to pests, adverse seasons and market fluctuations.
+adverse seasons and market fluctuations.
+Polyculture also

-of goods and services.
+goods and services.

 11: USE EDGES AND VALUE THE MARGINAL

-estuaries are a complex interface between land and sea that can
+estuaries are a complex interface between land and sea that

-rides over the heavier saline water
+from catchment streams rides over the heavier saline water

 nutrients and food for the teeming life.

-every terrestrial ecosystem, the living soil, which may only be
+every terrestrial ecosystem, the living soil, which may

-mineral earth and the atmosphere.
+between non-living mineral earth and the atmosphere.
 For

 important edge of all.
 Only a limited number of hardy species

 can thrive in shallow, compacted and poorly drained soil,

 which has insufficient interface.
 Deep, well-drained and

 aerated soil is like a sponge, a great interface that supports

 productive and healthy plant life.